 Our kids all have 4 paws and are all spoiled rotten.
 3 pugs, 2 guinea pigs, a bearded dragon, and more leopard geckos than we can count... and I guarantee any one of 'em behaves better than your kid, so shaddup.

 As far as our hobbies/interests go:

 Steve: I'm a Polack born in Jersey, now living in Illahee, WA.
 I love my wife, awesome family and my friends.
 I dig old hot rods, 50's kustoms, mid-century atomic-age stuff, old house restoration, and animals (well, except cats... cats shit in a box, then put their feet in it).
 I have a '54 Mercury, a '59 Oldsmobile, a '73 Ford F-100, and a '62 VW roadster pickup.
-You can always find me on the search for cool bits from the 50's era.
+You can always find me on the search for cool bits from the 50's era and earlier.
 Whether it's car stuff or something for the house...
 I have a huge passion for that era.
 I truly believe we'd be hard pressed to see that innovation and style that era brought us, again in our lifetime.
 I'm also a big time fan of Ed "Big Daddy" Roth... the man was a genius and the definition of "thinking outside the box".

 Connie: Born and raised in WA.
 I love my husband, my great family, and all our 4 legged little critters.
 Little did Steve know, I had a huge crush on him the whole time we were hanging out in high school... and he was just too stupid to realize it.
 Yep, he's Polish.
-I'm a HUGE Seattle Seahawks fan (even though they suck this year).
-I really enjoy photography, working on my Mac, getting more and more into web design.
+I'm a HUGE Seattle Seahawks fan (Go HAWKS!).
+I really enjoy photography, working on logo and web design, and raising/breeding leopard geckos.
 I'm fairly new to this big VolksRods family and I'm amazed at how welcoming everyone has been.
 Can't wait to meet more of our members in the future!

 Hi, my name is Rob and I am a Volksaholic!